ABOUT US

 Mission:

-The 75th United States Army Reserve Innovation Command enables continuous transformation across the Army's innovation operational environment by way of a structured innovation lifecycle process to shape requirements in support of a broad range of DOTMLPF-P solutions.
+75th USARIC enables Army Reserve continuous transformation across the innovation operational environment through structured innovation lifecycle processes to shape enterprise DOTMLPF-P solutions to Army Reserve requirements.

 CDR’s Vision: